fluent/fluentd-docs-gitbook/input/http.md

 ## Basic Usage

-Here is a simple example to post a record using `curl`.
+Here is a simple example to post a record using `curl`, which uses the default Content-Type `application/x-www-form-urlencoded`

 ```text
 # Post a record with the tag "app.log"
 $ curl -X POST -d 'json={"foo":"bar"}' http://localhost:9880/app.log
 ```

+**For more details regarding the message body syntax and `Content-Type` see [How to use HTTP Content-Type Header](http.md#how-to-use-http-content-type-header)**

 By default, timestamps are assigned to each record on arrival.
 You can override the timestamp using the `time` parameter: